The Avett Brothers Shine

 High Energy Performances

 The Avett Brothers are known for their frenetic shows and lots of swinging hair.
-Their New Year’s Eve 2012 performance at the Greensboro Coliseum right here in the NC Triad was no exception.
-Faithful fans and newcomers gathered to see Amos Lee open for the band with a rich 55-minute set, followed by a secretive white sheet screening the stage for the main performance set up.
-Fans raved once the music started and the sheet finally dropped to reveal even more bright white goodness – The Avett Brothers were clad in all-white suits, reminiscent of the Bee Gees, Saturday Night Live-style.
+Members of our staff saw the New Year’s Eve 2012 performance at the Greensboro Coliseum.
+The Avett Brothers were clad in all-white suits, reminiscent of the Bee Gees, Saturday Night Live-style.
 Seth danced and jumped for most of the show and Joe Kwon was particularly spry.
-How one plays the cello so skillfully, while running and head-banging is a mystery.

 The Avetts’ Greensboro Concert

-avett brothers new years eve greensboro cheers confettiSwinging from frenzied acoustic-metal arrangements, punctuated by more mellow melodies, the band kept the audience jumping and swaying as well.
+Swinging from frenzied acoustic-metal arrangements, punctuated by more mellow melodies, the band kept the audience jumping and swaying as well.
 Fans were thrilled by the more intimate experience of the cover of “Operator”, by Scott and Bob Crawford on a surprise second stage deeper in the arena.

-Humble Thank Yous
+Humble Thank You’s

-Grammy Nomination
+Grammy Nominations

 “It’s in with the new, and out with the old